Cardiff West (Senedd constituency)

-Cardiff West (Gorllewin Caerdydd) is a constituency of the Senedd.
-It elects one Member of the Senedd by the first past the post method of election.
-Also, however, it is one of eight constituencies in the South Wales Central electoral region, which elects four additional members, in addition to eight constituency members, to produce a degree of proportional representation for the region as a whole.
+Cardiff West (Gorllewin Caerdydd) was a constituency of the Senedd.
+It elected one Member of the Senedd by the first past the post method of election.
+Also, however, it was one of eight constituencies in the South Wales Central electoral region, which elected four additional members, in addition to eight constituency members, to produce a degree of proportional representation for the region as a whole.
 The constituency has twice provided the First Minister of Wales, Rhodri Morgan from 2000-2009 and Mark Drakeford from 2018–2024.

 Boundaries

 The constituency was created for the first election to the Assembly, in 1999, with the name and boundaries of the Cardiff West Westminster constituency prior to the 2023 review of Westminster constituencies.
-It is entirely within the preserved county of South Glamorgan.
+It was entirely within the preserved county of South Glamorgan.

-The other seven constituencies of the region are Cardiff Central, Cardiff North, Cardiff South and Penarth, Cynon Valley, Pontypridd, Rhondda and Vale of Glamorgan.
+The other seven constituencies of the region were Cardiff Central, Cardiff North, Cardiff South and Penarth, Cynon Valley, Pontypridd, Rhondda and Vale of Glamorgan.

 Voting

-In general elections for the Senedd, each voter has two votes.
-The first vote may be used to vote for a candidate to become the Member of the Senedd for the voter's constituency, elected by the first past the post system.
-The second vote may be used to vote for a regional closed party list of candidates.
-Additional member seats are allocated from the lists by the d'Hondt method, with constituency results being taken into account in the allocation.
+In general elections for the Senedd, each voter had two votes.
+The first vote was used to vote for a candidate to become the Member of the Senedd for the voter's constituency, elected by the first past the post system.
+The second vote was used to vote for a regional closed party list of candidates.
+Additional member seats were allocated from the lists by the d'Hondt method, with constituency results being taken into account in the allocation.